Identification schemes

 The exponent \( a \) is also called the discrete logarithm of \( H \) to the base \( g \).

-E.g. if we use the group \( \mathbb{Z}_{p}^{*} \) where \( p \) is a large prime number and \( g \) is a generator of the group, then if you are given \( g \), \( p \) and \( H \) it's a hard to compute \( a \), such that it satisfies the following equation:
+For example, if we use the group \( \mathbb{Z}_{p}^{*} \), where \( p \) is a large prime number and \( g \) is a generator of the group, then given \( g \), \( p \), and \( H \), it is hard to compute \( a \) such that the following equation holds:

 \( g^{a} \: mod \: p = H \)

-Besides the DL problem we have two similar problems; the Diffie-Hellman (DH) problem and the decisional Diffie-Hellman (DDH) problem.
-Given the values \( g \), \( g^{a} \) and \( g^{b} \) the DH problem is about computing the exponent \( a \cdot b \) in \( g^{a \cdot b} \).
+In addition to the DL problem, there are two related problems: the Diffie-Hellman (DH) problem and the Decisional Diffie-Hellman (DDH) problem.
+Given the values \( g \), \( g^{a} \), and \( g^{b} \), the DH problem is to compute the exponent \( a \cdot b \) in \( g^{a \cdot b} \).

-Similar, given the values \( g \), \( g^{a} \), \( g^{b} \) and \( g^{c} \) the DDH problem is about deciding whether \( c = a \cdot b \) or \( c \) is a random integer.
+Similarly, given the values \( g \), \( g^{a} \), \( g^{b} \), and \( g^{c} \), the DDH problem is to decide whether \( c = a \cdot b \) or whether \( c \) is a random integer.

-You may have noticed that if we can solve the DL problem, i.e. computing \( a \) in \( g^{a} = H \), then we also can solve the DH problem: first we compute \( a \) in \( g^{a} \), then \( b \) in \( g^{b} \) and finally \( a \cdot b \).
-Now this also implies that we can solve the DDH problem: first we compute \( a \cdot b \) as described above, then \( c \) in \( g^{c} \) and finally we check whether \( c = a \cdot b \).
+You may have noticed that if we can solve the DL problem, that is, compute \( a \) in \( g^{a} = H \), then we can also solve the DH problem: first compute \( a \) from \( g^{a} \), then \( b \) from \( g^{b} \), and finally calculate \( a \cdot b \).
+This also implies that we can solve the DDH problem: first compute \( a \cdot b \) as described above, then compute \( c \) from \( g^{c} \), and finally check whether \( c = a \cdot b \).

 Let \( n \) be the product of two large prime numbers \( p \) and \( q \), i.e. \( n = p \cdot q \).
 Then, if you know the value of \( n \) it's hard to compute \( p \) and \( q \) from \( n \).